-In the most advanced patient in our current US Phase I/II clinical trial for hypoglycemia unawareness, fasting and glucose-stimulated blood levels of C-peptide have been observed in addition to other efficacy indicators demonstrating a normalizing response of the Cell Pouch's therapeutic cells to the body's varied need for insulin production.
-We believe these findings are a significant achievement in the regenerative medicine therapeutics field and a first for an implanted prevascularized device with islet cells implanted under the skin.
+We have reported preliminary findings which support the safety, viability and efficacy of the Cell Pouch System approach for the treatment of T1D.
+Following removal of a sentinel device transplanted with islets, and independently assessed by a pathologist, healthy abundant islets, that were intimately associated with blood vessels housed in a natural tissue matrix, showing strong ability to produce insulin were observed.
+Fasting and glucose-stimulated blood levels of C-peptide and a reduction in the number of hypoglycemic unawareness events, HbA1c and other efficacy indicators have been observed, suggesting a normalizing response of the Cell Pouch's therapeutic cells to the body's varied need for insulin production.
+We believe these early findings are a significant achievement in the regenerative medicine therapeutics field and a first for an implanted prevascularized device with islet cells transplanted under the skin.
 These encouraging results using human donor islets in our Cell Pouch in subjects with hypoglycemia unawareness represents an important advance of our stepwise approach toward our ultimate goal of developing a treatment for all type 1 diabetes patients employing immune protected stem cell-derived islet cells within our Cell Pouch.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019

 We believe the Cell Pouch can be used with a variety of sources of cells, such as glucose-responsive insulin-producing cells derived from stem cells, addressing the limited availability of donors and allowing the extensive treatment of insulin-dependent diabetes.
-Using our extensive learnings of human donor islets within the Cell Pouch, Sernova is developing these technologies, including our licensed technology from UHN to provide an immune-protected cell-based therapeutics for all subjects with T1D.
+Using our extensive learnings of human donor islets within the Cell Pouch, Sernova is developing these technologies, including our licensed technology from the University Health Network to provide an immune-protected cell-based therapeutic for all subjects with T1D.

-Thus, we believe our approach and its ease of use may provide an opportunity for the Cell Pouch to become the standard of care in therapeutic cell transplantation if it proves to be safe and effective in clinical trials.
+Thus, we believe our approach and its ease of use may provide an opportunity for the Cell Pouch System to become the standard of care in therapeutic cell transplantation if it continues to demonstrate safety and efficacy in clinical trials.
 Sernova believes its technologies are unique in that the therapeutic cells have been proven to survive and function in a tissue matrix integrated with microvessels in close association with the therapeutic cells for the potential treatment of chronic disease.